 For anyone living on that little‚ life would be a struggle.
 Factor in a sick relative‚ a job loss or a pay cut – and we’re talking complete financial disaster.

 While there are social service support networks that can aid a family temporarily‚ these are not intended to be long-term solutions.
 Those in search of sustainable debt recovery options should at least explore the possibility of a Chapter 7 bankruptcy.

 Strategically‚ filing for bankruptcy protection at a time when your income level is still lower than your anticipated earning potential could be a smart move that could put you on a more financially stable path toward the future.

-If you are contemplating filing for bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating filing for bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334